jeffprinty/ml-component-library/README.md

 ## TODO
 * Package these as modules for NPM installation
 * Add a11y requirements
 * Finish copying usage information from
+* Write tests

 View usage examples on the demo.